Wisconsin Correctional Association

 Linda Van Tol

 I received my bachelor's degree in Sociology and Psychology from the University of Wisconsin at Madison, and my master's degree in Psychology, specializing in Marriage and Family Therapy, from Edgewood College.
-I have been a licensed Clinical Substance Abuse Counselor since 1998.
+I am a licensed Clinical Substance Abuse Counselor.

-I am currently the Secretary of the Wisconsin Council on Community Corrections (WCCC), an association of community providers that contract with the Department of Corrections.
+I am a long-time member of the Wisconsin Council on Community Corrections (WCCC), an association of community providers that contract with the Department of Corrections.
 The WCCC has served as a forum for providers to work collaboratively with one another and with the Department of Corrections to address shared concerns.
+I am also a member of the Planning and Funding Committee for the State Council on Alcohol and Other Drug Abuse (SCAODA).
 As WCA Private Representative, I would continue to work to strengthen collaboration between WCA members and private community providers.